bcoin-org/libtorsion/README.md

 the naming collision, the static import library is called `libtorsion.lib` whereas the shared import library is named `torsion.lib` (this follows Microsoft's new naming convention).

-#### CMake

-See the unix cmake build documentation above for a list of available options.

 MSVC: